 BBC Introducing Oxford

-In 2022, Truck will donate tickets to Tickets for Good to be distributed to members of charities and organisations, supporting those who would not usually have the opportunity to attend live music events.
+In 2022, Truck donated 150 Tickets for Good to be distributed to members of charities and organisations, supporting those who would not usually have the opportunity to attend live music events.

 There’s no face-value cost of the ticket, and Tickets for Good charge just a small booking fee to cover their overheads, and by donating tickets, Truck is further lowering the barriers of access to live events to those who previously might not have attended due to physical, financial, work-based, or personal obstacles.